-- B.4 A significant part of the GSA's mission is to serve as a supplier of goods and services to Federal agencies on a reimbursable basis.
-In this role, the GSA has a business need to capture costs (including overhead and indirect costs) at a very granular level.
-This permits the GSA to establish rates and develop pricing models that will recoup the full cost of operating under a non-appropriated, user-fee model.
-GSA's personal property capitalization threshold is \$10,000, which is lower than FAA and the NRO thresholds of \$100,000 The GSA's personal property capitalization threshold is reflective of the types and quantities of property acquired by the GSA.
-This is an example of management's role in establishing internal policies and procedures that fit within the parameters outlined in GAAP and align to the entity's operating model. - B.5 The NRO's G-PP&E cost accumulation and allocation policies and procedures allow the agency to meet the intelligence needs of the Intelligence Community (IC), Department of Defense, Department of Homeland Security, and users of intelligence products.
+Defense, Department of Homeland Security, and users of intelligence products.
 Unlike the GSA, the NRO does not operate on a fee-for-service or reimbursable basis.
 The NRO utilizes cost-plus contractual agreements, which allows them to procure large scale satellite assets, as well as a wide range of professional and technical services that cross multiple PP&E assets and lifecycle phases.
-This acquisition and funding model contributes to an operating environment which results in a different decision point at which the benefits of achieving more precise cost allocation information are outweighed by the cost to obtain that information. - B.6 The GSA has a business need to accumulate and allocate costs at a very granular level to ensure that their pricing models, rates and schedules facilitate the full recovery of costs under a non-appropriated, user-fee model.
-For the GSA, the end cost objective is the G-PP&E asset.
+This acquisition and funding model contributes to an operating environment which results in a different decision point at which the benefits of achieving more precise cost allocation information are outweighed by the cost to obtain that information.

+- B6.
+The GSA has a business need to accumulate and allocate detailed cost information to ensure that their pricing models, rates and schedules facilitate the full recovery of costs under a non-appropriated, user-fee model.
+For GSA's real property construction and alteration projects, the cost object is a G-PP&E asset.
 In contrast, for the FAA and the NRO, the end program objective is enhanced information to meet a mission need.
-Each of these agencies utilize their respective operating model as a component in the development and execution of their accounting policies and procedures.
+Each of these agencies utilizes their respective operating model as a component in the development and execution of their accounting policies and procedures.
 The G-PP&E cost accumulation policies and procedures of the FAA and the NRO are primarily related to their respective aerospace services and satellite-driven intelligence missions.
 The operating environments of these agencies are supported by low volume and high dollar value G-PP&E acquisitions.
-Consequently, these agencies have differing precision points at which accumulating and assigning costs to G-PP&E assets at a more granular level is ineffective and inefficient. - B.7 The following examples describe the primary differences between these three agencies: - i.
+Consequently, these agencies have differing precision points at which accumulating and assigning costs to G-PP&E assets at a more granular level is ineffective and inefficient. - B7.
+The following examples describe the primary differences between these three agencies: - i.
 When a project meeting the capitalization threshold is deemed probable and feasible, the GSA will classify certain feasibility costs as eligible for capitalization.
-At the same time, the FAA and the NRO consider these costs to be period expenses.

-- ii.
-The GSA capitalizes all labor costs (i.e. direct costs and indirect costs allocable to capital projects).
+At the same time, the FAA and the NRO consider these costs to be period expenses. - ii.
+The GSA capitalizes direct labor cost and various types of allocable indirect labor costs associated with its capital projects.
 The FAA "pools" indirect TSSC and SETA costs and uses its burdening process to allocate those costs to capital projects. - iii.
 The NRO applies an allocation methodology to costs that are determined to be acquisition management costs (AMCs).
 AMCs include comingled government program management costs; costs associated with integration and support services provided on SETA, Federally Funded Research and Development Centers (FFRDC) and Contractor Assistance and Advisory Service (CAAS) contracts; directorate-level office support costs; and agency-level general and administrative costs.
 NRO's cost accounting system and processes do not facilitate direct tracing of AMCs and there is no inherent business or mission need to implement a system or reengineer processes that would do so.
-The NRO's allocation methodology capitalizes a portion of these AMCs to individual G-PP&E assets. - B.8 Tables 2-4 provide a summary-level view of the GSA's, the FAA's, and the NRO's PP&E acquisition lifecycle cost accounting policies and procedures.
+The NRO's allocation methodology capitalizes a portion of these AMCs to individual G-PP&E assets.

+B8.
+Tables 2-4 provide a summary-level view of the GSA's, the FAA's, and the NRO's PP&E acquisition lifecycle cost accounting policies and procedures.